• Skip to primary navigation

 Discovering El Paso: Top FREE Things To Do - Concordia Cemetery | The Good Hearted Woman

-The cemetery's fifty-two acres are the final resting places for over sixty-thousand Texans, including Buffalo Soldiers, gunslingers, Texas Rangers, and a handful of certified Old West outlaws.
+The cemetery's fifty-two acres are the final resting places for over 66,000 Texans, including Buffalo Soldiers, gunslingers, Texas Rangers, and a handful of certified Old West outlaws.

 Concordia was designated a Texas State Historical Cemetery in 2006, and Winner of True West Magazine's "Best Historic Cemetery" in 2010, 2013 and 2018.

-If you don't stop at Concordia Cemetery for anything else, stop for this.
+If you don't stop at Concordia Cemetery for anything else, take time for the Buffalo Soldiers Monument.

 Lines of upright headstones with symbols and inscriptions for Buffalo Soldiers.